JetBrains/teamcity-documentation/topics/container-wrapper.md

 ## How Container Wrapper Works
 {id="how-it-works-1"}

-Technically, the command of the build runner is wrapped in a shell script, and this script is executed inside a Docker container with the `docker run` or `podman run` command.
+Technically, the command of the build runner is wrapped in a shell script, and this script is executed inside a container with the `docker run` or `podman run` command.
 To view the details about the started process, text of the script, and so on, check the build log in [Verbose mode](build-log.md#Viewing+Build+Log).

 The Container Wrapper maps paths to the [build checkout directory](build-checkout-directory.md) and other agent directories like <path>[buildAgent/work](agent-work-directory.md)</path>, so that all these directories have the same location on a build agent and inside a [](container-wrapper.md).